 Crabs were randomly divided into two groups, each with 30 animals.
-Each crab in the first or second group was injected with EsDAZAP2 siRNA or 15 μ g of GFP siRNA, respectively.
-After EsDAZAP2 was knocked down by the siRNA injection, all crabs were injected with S. aureus or V. parahemolyticus (1 \times 109 CFU per crab, 200 μ l).
-Dead crabs were counted daily in each group, and survival was tabulated over 5 days.
+Each crab in the first or second group was injected with EsDAZAP2 siRNA or 15 μg of GFP siRNA, respectively.
+After EsDAZAP2 was knocked down by the siRNA injection, all crabs were injected with S. aureus or V. parahemolyticus $(1 \times 10^9 \text{ CFU per crab}, 200 \text{ }\mu\text{l})$.
+Dead crabs were counted daily in each group, and survival tabulated over 5 days.
 Three days after the bacterial injections, each crab's hemolymph was collected, diluted, and cultured overnight on solid LB plates.
 Bacterial colonies per plate were then counted.

-Western blotting
+Western blot

-Protein samples were obtained from hemocytes by using the Coomassie Plus protein assay reagent (Thermo Fisher Scientific, Waltham, MA).
-Whole-cell lysates were obtained by lysing cells with a RIPA buffer containing a mixture of protease and phosphatase inhibitors (Roche Applied Science), with protein concentration quantified by a Pierce BCA protein assay kit (Thermo Fisher Scientific, Waltham, MA).
-Next, the protein was separated by 10% SDS-PAGE, transferred onto a nitrocellulose membrane, and blocked for 1-2 h with 3% nonfat milk in Tris-buffered saline (TBS: 10 mM Tris-HCl, pH 8.0, 150 mM NaCl).
-This was incubated with 1:200 diluted antiserum against the proteins of interest, namely Esp-Hpo, EsHpo, V5, His, and actin, after confirming these antibodies generate nonspecific signals in TBS with 3% nonfat milk for 3 h.
-After washing the membrane three times in TBS, an alkaline phosphataseconjugated goat anti-rabbit/mouse IgG (1:10,000 diluted in TBS) was added to it and then incubated for 3 h, after which unbound IgG was washed away.
-The membrane was dipped into the reaction system and visualized in dark by 4-chloro-1naphthol oxidation for 5 min.
-Antibodies recognizing the phosphorylated forms and total protein of Hpo were purchased from Cell Signaling Technology (Danvers, MA).
-Antibodies recognizing the total protein of V5, His, and actin were purchased from Abcam (Cambridge, UK).
-All images were collected using an Odyssey CLx (LI-COR, Lincoln, NE).
+Protein samples were obtained from hemocytes by using the Coomassie Plus protein assay Reagent (Thermo Fisher, Waltham, USA).
+Whole-cell lysates were obtained by lysing cells with an RIPA buffer containing a mixture of protease and phosphatase inhibitors (Roche, USA), with protein concentration quantified by a Pierce BCA Protein Assay Kit (Thermo Fisher, Waltham, USA).
+Next, the protein was separated by 10% SDS-PAGE and transferred nitrocellulose onto a membrane and blocked for 1-2 h with 3% nonfat milk in a Tris-buffered saline (TBS; 10 mM Tris-HCl, pH 8.0, 150 mM NaCl).
+This was incubated with 1:200 diluted antiserum against the proteins of interest, namely Esp-Hpo, EsHpo, V5, His, and Actin-after confirming these antibodies generate non-specific signals-in TBS with 3% nonfat milk for 3 h.
+After washing the membrane three times in TBS, an alkaline phosphatase-conjugated goat anti-rabbit/mouse IgG (1:10 000 diluted in TBS) was added to it, then incubated with for 3 h, after which unbound IgG was washed away.
+The membrane was dipped into the reaction system and visualized in dark by 4-chloro-1-naphthol oxidation for 5 min.
+Antibodies recognizing the phosphorylated forms and total protein of Hpo were purchased from Cell Signaling Technology (Danvers, USA).
+Antibodies recognizing the total protein of V5, His, and Actin were purchased from Abcam (Cambridge, UK).
+All images were collected using an Odyssey CLx (LI-COR, Lincoln, USA).